Unsupervised deep learning model for fast energy layer pre-selection of delivery-efficient proton arc therapy plan optimization of nasopharyngeal carcinoma: Materials and methods

 \subsection{Method}

 We approximate the dose coverage of a volume as the number of spots intersection with the volume.
 Based on this approximation, matrix $M_{CTV}$ presents the dose coverage of CTV and $M_{CTV-BRS}$ presents dose covering CTV while dodging brainstem.
 Both matrices are formed and structured by gantry angles and EL.
-Previous method has found relative mean WET is key to mitigate the need for EL ascending and therefore improve delivery efficiency~\cite{qian2023novel}.
-As shown in \autoref{fig:arch}, the mean value of WET for each gantry angle is calculated and fused with $M_{CTV}$ and $M_{CTV-BRS}$ by the gantry angle's channel.
+Previous method has found the WET value is key to mitigate the need for EL ascending and therefore improve delivery efficiency~\cite{qian2023novel}.
+As shown in \autoref{fig:arch}, the max value of WET of each gantry angle is calculated and fused with $M_{CTV}$ and $M_{CTV-BRS}$ by the gantry angle's channel.
 These two matrices are then concatenated into a 2-channels tensor and fed to the network, $h$.
 In our experiments, the input is of size $2 \times 72 \times 103$, but the network is not limited to this specific size.
-This input size happens to be similar to the dimensionality of an image, which is channel $\times$ height $\times$ width.
+This input dimension happens to be similar to the dimensionality of an image, which is channel $\times$ height $\times$ width.
 In the past decade, many deep learning architecture have been developed to solve computer vision tasks.
-We use $h$, a network similar to the classic image segmentation method U-Net ~\cite{ronneberger2015u}, to analyze the spot counts of CTV and brainstem in the context of ELs and gantry angles.
+We use $h$, a network similar to the classic image segmentation method U-Net ~\cite{ronneberger2015u}, to analyze the spot counts of CTV and brainstem in the context of EL and gantry angles.
 The model consists of encoder and decoder sections with skip connection.
 We use convolution layers with a kernel size of $3$ and a stride of $1$ in both the encoder and decoder stages.
 Each convolutional layer is followed by a LeakyReLU activation function with a negative slope of $0.2$.
-The convolutional layers capture hierarchical spot-count distribution features of CTV and brainstem to estimate the optimal ELs.
+The convolutional layers capture hierarchical spot-count distribution features of CTV and brainstem to estimate the optimal EL.
 The encoder employs average pooling to reduce the spatial dimensions in half at each level.
 During the decoding stage, we alternate between upsampling, applying convolutions, and concatenating skip connections that transfer features learned in the encoding stages directly to the layers responsible for generating the EL selection.
 The spatial resolution of the encoder levels is one half of the previous level, and that of the decoder levels is twice of the previous level.
 Four levels in total are included in the network with depth of $16$, $32$, $64$, and $128$.
-We set $1$ as the channel number of network's output and then perform Softmax on the logit vectors in gantry angle's direction to obtain a probability tensor $P \in \mathbb{R}^{G \times EL}$.
-At inference stage, the EL corresponding to the highest probability in the logit vector for each gantry angle is selected as the final EL for that angle.
+We set $1$ as the channel number of network's output which is of size $2 \times 72 \times 102$, and perform Softmax along the gantry angle's direction to obtain a probability tensor $P \in \mathbb{R}^{G \times EL}$.
+At inference stage, the EL corresponding to the highest probability of each gantry angle is selected as the predicted EL for that angle.
 We name this model, including the loss function, SPArc\textsubscript{dl}.